 Two Trees, the Chinese printer manufacturer, has released a new budget-friendly machine in the form of the Sapphire Pro, an upgraded version of their previous Sapphire S.

 With a print area and machine size similar to an Ender 3, the Sapphire Pro has a cube shape and makes its mark with a CoreXY belt setup.
 It’s advertised as fast, accurate, and reliable, with some high-tech features to boot.
 Selling for a price point right around $300, the Sapphire Pro is marketed to hobbyists and beginners on a midrange budget.

 Some of the advertised features include linear rails on the X and Y axes, as well as a dual gear BMG Bowden extruder and a filament monitor for increased reliability.
 With this in mind, the Sapphire Pro seems to be quite a bargain, with features typically seen only in printers at least twice its asking price.

 Let’s take a closer look to see what Two Trees is offering with their Sapphire Pro.

-The Two Trees Sapphire Pro unit pictured was kindly provided by Gearbest
+The Sapphire Pro review unit was kindly provided by Gearbest.

 The Sapphire Pro seems to be a very promising platform, with an impressive set of features that you wouldn’t expect to see on a printer in this price range.
 Let’s break down the most prominent specifications to see what this printer really offers.